-NWCOs are only authorized in Oklahoma to trap and relocate/euthanize the following wildlife species when such action is warranted by a valid nuisance wildlife complaint: armadillo, badger, bats (except endangered species), beaver, bobcat, cottontail rabbit, coyote, fox squirrel, gray squirrel, flying squirrel, gray and red fox, ground squirrel, jackrabbit, mink, muskrat, nutria, opossum, gopher, porcupine, raccoon, rats, striped skunks, snakes, weasel spp., and woodchuck.
+NWCOs are only authorized in Oklahoma to trap and relocate/euthanize the following wildlife species when such action is warranted by a valid nuisance wildlife complaint for commercial removal purposes only and only in conjunction with authorized NWCO traps (no bait, no poison, etc., as explained in the NWCO vs Department of Ag permitting clarifications PDF) including but not limited to: armadillo, badger, bats (except for certain endangered species), beaver, bobcat, coyote, jackrabbit, cottontail rabbit, fox squirrel, gray squirrel, red fox, gray fox, porcupine, mink, muskrat, nutria, opossum, raccoon, river otter, snakes, striped skunk, weasel, flying squirrel, woodchuck.

-The NWCO Program Administrator Captain Bryan Wilkerson, Operations Manager can be reached by phone at: 405-522-0871 or email: firstname.lastname@example.org.
+The NWCO Program Administrator Captain Marni Loftis, Operations Manager can be reached by phone at: 405-522-0871 or email: email@example.com.

 In addition, through a special permit issued by the United States Fish and Wildlife Service, the ODWC can authorize NWCOs to conduct management and control activities on Resident Canada geese.
 NWCOs who wish to conduct activities on Resident Canada geese are required by the ODWC to attend mandatory training.
 For information on obtaining special NWCO certification to control Canada geese, contact ODWC Migratory Bird biologist Josh Richardson at (405) 396-2503 or the ODWC Wildlife Division at (405) 521-2739.

 NWCOs may not handle complaints and/or conduct nuisance wildlife control activities involving native wildlife species or endangered species not listed above unless authorized in writing by ODWC.

 What species of animals that may be causing problems and complaints do not fall under NWCO authorization?